ChikumbutsoGerson/ChikumbutsoGerson/README.md

-# 👋 Hello, I'm Chikumbutso Gerson
+# 👋 Hello <there />
-## Full Stack Software Engineer | Certified Elasticsearch Engineer
+## Software Engineer | Elasticsearch Engineer | AI Enthusiast

-I'm a passionate full stack developer with expertise in building robust and scalable applications and observability solutions.
+- I'm a passionate full stack developer with expertise in building robust and scalable applications and observability solutions.

 ---